LPGhatguy/corrosion/README.md

 * Compile to WASM, build a browser UI

 ## License
-Stormtide Corrosion is available under the MIT license.
+Corrosion is available under the MIT license.
 See [LICENSE.md](LICENSE.md) for details.